 One of the best ways to teach children about road safety is to lead by example, choose safe and healthy ways to travel including active walking and cycling and always wear your helmet and cross the road safely.

-After the pandemic there are more varieties of road users with more electric cars, cyclists and pedestrians as well as cars, vans, motorbikes, buses and even horses to look out for.
-We as road users have a duty to take care of everyone on our roads and we should teach children about the different ways to travel.
+There are now more varieties of road users with electric cars, cyclists and pedestrians, as well as cars, vans, motorbikes, buses and even horses to look out for.
+As road users, we have a duty to take care of everyone on our roads and we should teach children about the different ways to travel.

 What do children need to stay safe?